dappros/ethora-chat-component/README.md

 ℹ️ Note: Add room and user which are registered at Ethora.
 After these changes - the pre-written user & room will be changed to yours.

+ℹ️ Note:
+There is also a prop CustomMessageComponent: React.ComponentType<MessageProps>
+This prop is used to fully change styles of messageBubble.
+You can find an example here: https://github.com/dappros/ethora-chat-component/blob/main/src/components/ExampleComponents/CustomMessage.tsx

 For styling you can alter **App.css**:

 ```